BCEM-UniAndes/Reproducibility-Guidelines/README.md

 ```bash
 <DataType_TypeProcessing>.sh
 ```
-Also, there are numerous examples for projects based on experimental data collection, as protocol the establish protocol in *qiime*. http://qiime.org/documentation/index.html
+Also, there are numerous examples for projects based on experimental data collection, as the established protocol in *qiime*. http://qiime.org/documentation/index.html

 #### Script Requirements